dreadnautxbuddha/locations-bounding-box/README.md

 # Overview
-A technical exam by [Peter Paul C. Cortez](mailto:innov.petercortez@gmail.com) for [Zap Map](https://www.zap-map.com/) whose main objective is to return a list of locations that fall within `n` kilometers of a coordinate.
-Find out more about the requirements [here](https://bitbucket.org/nextgreencar/zap-map-technical-interview-laravel/src/master/).
+This project returns a list of locations that fall within `n` kilometers of a coordinate.

 # Setup
 ## System Requirements